 If you’ve read this far, it shows that you have a mind for fitness that is similar to my own – it transcends cookie-cutter programs or blanket training cues.
 You’re not into training hard just for the sake of impressing others.
 And that is where what I’ve got to offer on this website can be of value to you.

 Especially coming from a point of being a former skinny guy without an ounce of muscle to his name, I’ll admit it – I have a low tolerance for the fluff that saturates my industry, and you’ll probably notice that intolerance by roughly the second paragraph of any of my articles.
-I’m no cheerleader, and I definitely tell it like it is – even when the truth hurts.
+I’m no cheerleader, and I definitely aim to tell it like it is – even when the truth hurts.

 But all of this doesn’t mean you should listen to me.